joakim/kay/README.md

 All cells are first-class reference types that are passed by value, having internal state and closure.
 All cells may have receptor methods.

+#### Slots

+Slots represent the cell's internal state.
+They are immutable, unless explicitly marked as mutable, and only accessible from the current and any nested scopes, unless explicitly marked as exposed.
+Slots are similar to block-scoped variables or object properties.

 <br/>

 <b title="Too long; didn't read">TL;DR:</b> A cell is the synthesis of record, method and block, implemented as a first-class reference type with built-in persistence, communicating by message signaling.
 Encapsulated, opaque and safe.
 The runtime is the stem.